Paid pandemic leave in some awards

 - employers and employees covered by the Aged Care Award

-- employers and employees covered by the Nurses Award who work in the aged care industry
+- employers and employees covered by the Nurses Award who worked in the aged care industry

-- employers and employees covered by the Health Services Award who work in the aged care industry.
+- employers and employees covered by the Health Services Award who worked in the aged care industry.

-Paid pandemic leave applies to full-time, part-time and eligible casual employees.
-To be an eligible casual employee, a casual needs to have been employed on a regular and systematic basis.
+Paid pandemic leave applied to full-time, part-time and eligible casual employees.
+To be an eligible casual employee, a casual needed to have been employed on a regular and systematic basis.

 Back to top

-Under Schedule Y, employees are entitled to up to 2 weeks of paid pandemic leave if they can’t work (including from home) because:
+Under Schedule Y, employees were entitled to up to 2 weeks of paid pandemic leave if they couldn't work (including from home) because:

-- their employer, or government or medical authorities, require them to self-isolate or quarantine
+- their employer, or government or medical authorities, required them to self-isolate or quarantine

-- they have to self-isolate or quarantine while waiting for a coronavirus test result
+- they had to self-isolate or quarantine while waiting for a coronavirus test result

-- they are showing symptoms of coronavirus and have been advised by a medical practitioner to self-isolate or quarantine
+- they showed symptoms of coronavirus and were advised by a medical practitioner to self-isolate or quarantine

 - they have come into contact with a person suspected of having contracted coronavirus, or